gorse-io/docs/src/quick-start/README.md

 ]
 ```

-A complete example to build a recommender system is discussed in [Section 1.5 GitRec, The Live Demo](ch01-04-demo.md), which is useful to learn Gorse.
+A complete example to build a recommender system is discussed in [GitRec, The Live Demo](demo), which is useful to learn Gorse.